 - 2 large carrots, roughly chopped

-- 4 flax eggs (4 Tablespoons ground flax seed mixed with 10 Tablespoons of warm water)
+- 4 flax eggs (4 Tablespoons ground flax seed + 10 Tablespoons warm water)

 - 2 cups granulated sugar